A Tour and Activity Operator’s Guide to BrandingApril 29, 2019, Kyla Steeves

 - Imagery: Photos and videos show the kind of experiences you offer.
 But images also engage and inspire viewers — helping them picture having the experience, too.
 That’s why you should use imagery wherever you can.
 Just remember that brand images should be cohesive too, so consider using presets to promote uniformity.

-6. Build brand consistency into your website
+6. Build consistency into your tour website

 This is where everything comes together.
 Not only is your website a digital storefront, but it’s also the face of your company.
 Online visitors go there seeking more information about your tours and activities.
 While doing so, they get a clear picture of who you are as a business, too.